doublebyte1/keynotes/foss4guk/PITCHME.md

 ![team](assets/monolithic.png)

 <!--
+breaks large software projects into loosely coupled modules, which communicate with each other through REST APIs.
 Applications built as a set of modular components are easier to understand, easier to test, and most importantly easier to maintain
 -->